 CSUDH is committed to going zero waste and meeting its 90% waste reduction goal by 2025.
-As a key part of achieving this goal, new recycling and composting streams have been introduced into the current waste collection system.
-This updated system will now feature three-stream, color-coded zero waste stations located inside and outside of all campus buildings.
+As a key part of achieving this goal, three-stream, color-coded zero waste stations are located inside and outside of all campus buildings.

 As part of the zero waste program implementation:

-• Individual, large trash bins, including in classrooms, offices, and shared study areas, have been removed and replaced with over 200 centrally located, interior zero waste stations, which are serviced daily by Custodial staff.
-Check out the floor plan maps for your building to locate the interior stations nearest you.
+- Individual, large trash bins, including in classrooms, offices, and shared study areas, have been removed and replaced with over 200 centrally located, interior zero waste stations, which are serviced daily by Custodial staff.

-• Larger zero waste stations can be found outside buildings through campus, which are serviced daily by Grounds staff.
-Check out Google Map the to locate the exterior stations nearest you.
+- Larger zero waste stations can be found outside buildings through campus, which are serviced daily by Grounds staff.

-• Deskside bins in private/individual offices are the personal responsibility of the user and are no longer being serviced by Custodial.
-Staff and faculty are encouraged to discard waste directly into these stations, which are serviced daily, instead of their deskside bins.
+- Deskside bins in private/individual offices are the personal responsibility of the user and are no longer being serviced by Custodial.
+Staff and faculty are encouraged to discard waste directly into common area stations, which are serviced daily, instead of their deskside bins.

 State Compliance Requirements